senzing-garage/kubernetes-demo/docs/helm-rabbitmq-postgresql-airgapped/README.md

 1. Run the `docker build` command.
    **Note:**
-   This will take a while as the senzing binary packages will be downloaded.
+   This will take a while as the Senzing binary packages will be downloaded.
    Example:

     ```console